Become a Foster Parent

 Legally married couples, non-married couples or single individuals who are 18 years of age or older, able to pass background checks, live in a home that you own or rent, and have income to meet basic needs are eligible to foster.

 Prospective foster parents are required to attend 36 hours of training referred to as Pre-Service Training.
 Training is offered through UMCH Family Services on a quarterly basis.
-Training schedules are available to view on our website.
+Training schedules are available.
 This training must be completed before a home assessment can be approved.

 A home assessment is a combination of collected information and interviews that are compiled into a document that represents your family.
 A certified adoption assessor meets with your family to assess items such as child rearing skills, life experiences, and strengths to determine the type of foster child each individual could best parent.
 A criminal background check, fire inspection, safety audit and medical examination are also required.